fanart-tv/fanartwiki/docs/ImageTypes/Music/albumcover.md

 * Images must be in jpg format sized 1000x1000 pixels, no exceptions.
 * Should be an image of the real CD cover
 * Only high quality images will be accepted
-* Stickers, Obis, PMRC labels, and anything which obstructs the cover art are not allowed.
+* Stickers, Obis, and anything which obstructs the cover art are not allowed.
+* Exceptions for PMRC labels are outlined below.

 ---